 If you’re thinking about which countries will be the safest to travel to after lockdown, then you’ve probably been searching for which countries have the lowest numbers of COVID-19 cases and fatalities.

-So far, countries with zero reported COVID-deaths include St Kitts, Anguilla, Cambodia and Dominica.
-Less than 25 deaths caused by COVID-19 have been reported in St Lucia, The British Virgin Islands, St Barts and Barbados and Antigua.
+So far, countries with zero reported COVID-deaths include St Kitts, Anguilla and Dominica.
+Less than 25 deaths caused by COVID-19 have been reported in The British Virgin Islands, St Barts and Fiji.

 Mediterranean countries with the least COVID-19-related deaths include Monaco, Cyprus and Malta.

 The Nordic countries of Iceland and Greenland have some of the lowest numbers in Europe- so now might be the time to start planning that once in a lifetime arctic adventure.

 In Asia, it looks like Macao, Cambodia and Laos, which have all reported minimal COVID-related deaths, may be the safest places to travel to once lockdown lifts.

 keep checking back here for the latest travel updates of when coronavirus travel restrictions will be lifted and, while travel may not be possible, check out our roundup of the best virtual travel experiences to transport you abroad now.